 I can't tell you how much I've felt so 'blinkin' sweaty these last few weeks...sorry to be so honest but it's true.
-Blessed with great days of sunshine along with my age and lack of fitness me thinks, I've definitely suffered the heat more.
+Blessed with great days of sunshine and with very pale skin, I'm somehow not designed for heat efficiency.

 Therefore, what harm would it do to share with you, how I've overcome feeling like a soggy flannel with the help of my useful clothing styles, self-care tweaks and a few home truths.